univention/univention-domain-join/README.md

 ```

 After that run the assistant using the start menu.
 There is also a command line
 tool, which you can run with `univention-domain-join-cli`.
+The command line tool
+can be installed separately with the package `univention-domain-join-cli`

 # License
 Univention Domain Join is built on top of many existing open source projects